airsidemobile/JOSESwift/README.md

 ## Contributing

-Contributions to the project are encouraged and always welcome. :nerd_face:
+Contributions to the project are encouraged and more than welcome. :nerd_face:

 If you want to contribute, please submit a pull request.
 For feature requests, discussions, or bug reports, just open an issue.